 If records are written and deleted during the traversal, use mnesia:fold[lr]/4 with a write lock.
+Or mnesia:write\lock\table/1 when using first and next.

 Writing or deleting in transaction context creates a local copy of each modified record, so modifying each record in a large table uses a lot of memory.
+Mnesia will compensate for every written or deleted record during the iteration in a transaction context, which may reduce the performance.
+If possible avoid writing or deleting records in the same transaction before iterating over the table.

 In dirty context, i.e. sync\dirty or async\dirty, the modified records are not stored in a local copy; instead, each record is updated separately.
 This generates a lot of network traffic if the table has a replica on another node and has all the other drawbacks that dirty operations have.
+Especially for the mnesia:first/1 and mnesia:next/2 commands, the same drawbacks as described above for dirty\first and dirty\next applies, i.e. no writes to the table should be done during iteration.